connectbo/Publication-Management-System-RENCI/README.md

 ```

 ### Usage
 After installing you can easily get project setup and running by using Docker-Compose.
-By this, you will only need one line command to get it running.
+By this, you will only need one line command to get two services(frontend, backend) running.

 Change to your the cloned directory and then use